NathanHinthorne/bird-identifier-app/README.md

 It also has the option of syncing the user's life list to a separate bird battler [game I'm still developing](https://github.com/NathanHinthorne/bird-battler-game).
 The game is a simple RPG where the user's birds battle against other birds in a turn-based system.

 Unlike other bird identification apps, this app is designed to be more of a personal bird journal, both in asthetic and in features.
-It will allow users to upload their own photos of birds and write their own descriptions of birds they've seen.
+It will allow users to upload their own photos of birds and write their own notes of birds they've seen.

 Keep in mind this app was produced by a single developer, not a whole lab of ornithology who have crazy amounts of data at their disposal.
 As a result, it currently only contains birds in the Washington State region and doesn't display information such as range maps, seasonal occurrence, etc. I hope to add more regions in the future.
 If you would like to contribute to the project, please see the [Future Plans](#future-plans) section below or shoot me an email at [nathanrh856@gmail.com](mailto:nathanrh856@gmail.com) about helping to expand my Google Sheet full of all the bird data.